How to Get Started Babysitting: 4 Steps for Beginners

 Seriously though, babysitting isn’t just keeping kids entertained.
 What would you do if a child you were watching fell down the stairs or choked on a grape?
 Would you know how to save them?
 Babysitting classes not only cover caring for and entertaining children, but also things like first aid and choking rescue.

-Step 1: Take a Class
+Step 1: Take a Babysitting Class

 So yes, you have to take a class.
-I took a Safe Sitter class at my local hospital, and you can probably find a Safe Sitter class near you.
+I took a Safe Sitter® class at my local hospital, and you can probably find a Safe Sitter® class near you.
 Hospitals, park districts, schools, YMCAs, and other community organizations offer them in places all across the country.
 Go to safesitter.org to find a class near you.
-If you can’t take a Safe Sitter class, there are other organizations that offer classes in babysitting.
+If you can’t take a Safe Sitter® class, there are other organizations that offer classes in babysitting.
 Just make sure that the class you sign up for includes first aid and how to rescue a choking child.

-Step 2: Advertise
+Step 2: Advertise Your Babysitting Services

 Next, you’ll need to advertise.
 Safely.
 Tell your teachers and your neighbors that you’re a trained babysitter, and ask your parents to spread the word among their friends and co-workers as well.
 It’s called networking.

-Step 3: Start Easy
+Step 3: Start with Easy Babysitting Jobs

 Third, start with an easy win.
 Please do not start your babysitting career with any child who reminds you of Stewie.
 You need to work up to that.
 Also, don’t start with an infant.
 Babies require lots of care, especially newborns, and you need some experience watching older infants and children before you’ll be ready.